mohamadalghanem474/mg_tools/README.md

 }
 ```

-It generates a `user.dto.dart` file like:
+It generates a `user.dart` file like:

 ```dart
 @freezed